As the founder and principal of CGL Communications, I help individuals and organizations communicate effectively – online, in print and in person.

 I’m an Accredited Public Relations practitioner (APR) and a Life Member of CPRS and served as a student mentor and as an accreditation appeals judge.

-With IABC I received the Accredited Business Communicator (ABC) designation and served in a variety of volunteer roles.
+With IABC I have an Accredited Business Communicator (ABC) designation and served in a variety of volunteer roles.
 These included judging global and local communication award programs and grading accreditation exams.
 I also served on IABC's advisory panel for its global magazine, Communication World and as a member of the steering committee of a global task force charged with helping IABC to expand around the world.
 For the Toronto branch of IABC, I mentored students and accreditation candidates and served as a member of the brand advisory and accreditation committees.

 BUILDING COMMUNITY

 Believing that a strong nonprofit sector is essential for healthy communities, I've worked with many nonprofits as a volunteer since I was a teenager.
-I currently volunteer with the Daily Bread Food Bank, which supplies food to nearly 200 food programs across Toronto.
+I currently volunteer with Haven on the Queensway, which helps people in need, offering a food bank, clothing bank, support for seniors as well as pregnant women and families with newborns, and mobile street outreach for individuals experiencing homelessness.

 |